dmlc/xgboost/README.md

 XGBoost in Graphlab Create
 --------------------------
 * XGBoost is adopted as part of boosted tree toolkit in Graphlab Create (GLC).
 Graphlab Create is a powerful python toolkit that allows you to do data manipulation, graph processing, hyper-parameter search, and visualization of TeraBytes scale data in one framework.
-Try the Graphlab Create in http://graphlab.com/products/create/quick-start-guide.html
+Try the [Graphlab Create](http://graphlab.com/products/create/quick-start-guide.html)
 * Nice blogpost by Jay Gu about using GLC boosted tree to solve kaggle bike sharing challenge: http://blog.graphlab.com/using-gradient-boosted-trees-to-predict-bike-sharing-demand